The Pros and Cons of Bonding or Cementing Restorations

 • Does not tend to increase the strength of the final restoration

-• More impacted by resistance and retention form of the preparation
+• More affected by resistance and retention form of the preparation

 • Can’t be used with materials that require bonding

-There are a lot of clear pros and cons with both methods.
+Both methods have many clear pros and cons.
 In cases where you must choose bonding, it’s critical to maintain the ability to achieve excellent isolation at delivery and as much enamel as possible.

 While it’s impossible to discuss all the scenarios for bonding vs. cementing here, I hope this article has given you or reminded you of some things to think about when planning your next case.